-Fr Robert Krishna O.P. is the College Chaplain.
-Fr Robert can be contacted on robert.krishna@op.org.au or 0424 309 834.
+Fr William Loh is the College Chaplain.
+Fr William can be contacted on william.loh@monash.edu.
 He is available for consultation by appointment.

 CHILD SAFE

 Mannix is committed to the safety and protection of all children and young persons involved in Mannix activities.
 It is important that children feel, and are, safe, and that their voices are heard on decisions which affect them.
 All individuals representing Mannix have a responsibility to understand the role they play to ensure the safety, protection and empowerment of children.
 This includes our commitment to protect children from abuse, including physical violence, sexual abuse, serious emotional or psychological abuse and serious neglect.
 Our promotion and management of child safety is done in accordance with our Child Safe Policy and other relevant policies.